ATO-nft/redeemable/README.md

 # Redeemable extension for ERC721

+A standardized way to link a physical object to an NFT.

-Enables people to make their NFTs redeemable.
-It can be used when you want your NFT to be redeemed for a physical object, a ticket to an event, etc. Anyone can easily verify if the NFT is redeemable or not, and also verify if the NFT was redeemed or not.
+The Redeemable NFT Extension adds a `redeem` function to the ERC-721.
+It can be implemented when an NFT issuer wants his/her NFT to be redeemed for a physical object.

+## Motivation

+As of now, one can't link a physical object to an NFT.
+This standard allows NFTs that support ERC-721 interfaces to have a standardized way of signalling information on reedemability and verify if the NFT was redeemed or not.
+More and more NFT issuers such as artists, fine art galeries, auction houses, brands and others want to offer a physical object to the holder of a given NFT.
+Enabling everyone to unify on a single redeemable NFT standard will benefit the entire Ethereum ecosystem.

 ## Install